davidblackuk/davidblackuk.github.io/_posts/2015-01-15-openshift-mongodb-out-of-diskspace.md

 pageJS2: thermometerAlpha.js
 ---

-I'm coming close to _finally_ getting my iOS app Tubular deployed to the app store.
+I'm coming close to _finally_ getting my iOS app Tubulate deployed to the app store.
 Part of that process is to create a web site to promote it and to serve as a contact point for the app store page.

 I decided to use a free Openshift gear to host my site and Node.js / Express to implement it.
 Openshift comes with  a default disk quota of 1 Gigabyte, enough I figured, for anything I could ever need for such a small site.